 2/3 cup of fresh light

-Select the best looking egg from the carton and carefully pose in a upright position creating a feeling of confidence, respect and importance.
+Carefully pose in a upright position creating a feeling of respect and importance.

-Take great pains in getting the right amount of space around the egg or the subject will not feel important.
+Take great pains in getting the right amount of space around the subject or the egg will not feel important.

-Just before cooking, pour the fresh light slowly over the top so the egg feels beautiful, worthy and loved.
+Just before cooking, pour the fresh light slowly so the egg feels beautiful, worthy and loved.